 Local tip: Interested in diving or spotting marine life?
 Take a day trip to the gorgeous Berlenga Archipelago just offshore!

 The Alentejo region covers much of southern Portugal.
-Locals note that it's mostly rural but you can find a ton of popular attractions here, including some incredible Portuguese restaurants and wineries.
+Locals note that it's mostly rural but you can find a ton of popular attractions here, including some incredible Portuguese restaurants and wineries (our local experts know the best ones).

-In the east of Alentejo, locals say you can visit some medieval villages.
+In the east of Alentejo, you can visit some medieval villages.
 Small but scenic, they’re perfect for a day trip.
 And in the west, you’ll find gorgeous, uncrowded Atlantic beaches.

-The Douro River runs through the city, reflecting the lights at night and offering spectacular views in the day.
-You can see some great gothic architecture, visit the beaches, and (maybe most importantly) taste port wine in the very city that invented it.
+The Douro River runs through the city, reflecting the lights at night and offering spectacular views during the day.
+You can see some great Gothic architecture, visit the beaches, and (maybe most importantly) taste Port wine in the very city that invented it.

 The Azores are a beautiful Portuguese island chain off the country's west coast.
 Full of rich biodiversity and few tourists, locals say the Azores are a great place for hiking, fishing, and wildlife watching.